director and designer

 For the Salzburger Festspiele he directed and designed Strauss' Salome at the Felsenreitschule (2018) and Don Giovanni (2021).
 The same year he created for the Beethovenfest the installation Pavane für Prometheus.

-In 2022 Romeo Castellucci's Resurrection (by Gustav Mahler) opened Festival Aix En Provence and for the Salzburger Festspiele he created Bluebeard's Castle (Bartok) and De Temporum Fine Comoedia (Orff).
+In 2022 Romeo Castellucci's Resurrection (by Gustav Mahler) opened Festival Aix En Provence, the production has been revived in 2023 by the Teatro Colón in Buenos Aires.
+For the Salzburger Festspiele he created Bluebeard's Castle (Bartok) and De Temporum Fine Comoedia (Orff) and at the Staastoper Berlin he created Daphne by Richard Strauss.

 In 2005 Romeo Castellucci was appointed director of the Theatre section of the Venice Biennale.
 In 2008, he was appointed "associate artist" by the artistic direction of the Festival d'Avignon for it's 62nd edition.

 He has received various awards and honours, worthwhile mentioning: In 1996 he received the Prix Europa for Nuova Realtà Teatrale.
 In 2002, he was appointed Chevalier des Arts et des Lettres by the Minister of Culture of the French Republic.
 In 2013, the Venice Biennale awarded him the Golden Lion for his entire career.
 In 2014, the Alma Mater Studiorum of the University of Bologna awarded him the title of Doctor Honoris Causa in the Music and Theatre disciplines.
+He is Member de l'Academie Royale de Belgique.
 In 2014 Opernwelt magazine nominated him Best Opera Director and in 2017 his production Jeanne Au Bûcher was the Winner of the Best Production award.

 In 2022 he received the Merit Award in Gold of the Province of Vienna.